 It treads the line between being a full-fat sports car and luxury GT cruiser but is able to play both parts convincingly.
 The SL perhaps doesn't have the drama of a Jaguar F-Type Convertible but it sounds great, looks good and is rather practical considering its purpose.

 Engines, performance and drive

-The large V8 petrol engine in the SL 500 is blisteringly quick, accelerating from 0-62mph in 4.6 seconds and up to an electronically limited top speed of 155mph.
-Opt for the AMG tweaked SL 63 or SL 65 models and acceleration reaches supercar levels, although the handling is more suited to cruising than lapping a race track.
+The large V8 petrol engine in the SL 500 is blisteringly quick, accelerating from 0-62mph in 4.3 seconds and up to an electronically limited top speed of 155mph.
+Opt for the Mercedes-AMG tweaked SL 63 or SL 65 models and acceleration reaches supercar levels, although the handling is still more suited to cruising than lapping a race track.

 A naturally aspirated SL 350 was offered in the range until mid-2014, when a twin-turbocharged SL 400 model replaced it.
-It has 362bhp and costs exactly the same.
+This new entry-level option has 362bhp and costs exactly the same.
 It's a definite improvement over the 350, offering the kind of effortless performance you expect from an SL despite the 6-cylinder powertrain.

 The driving position is very comfortable and offers plenty of adjustment.
 Visibility is also surprisingly good whether the roof is up or down, however the electronically controlled wind deflector can obstruct the rear view when raised.

 The car is much lighter than before and features a 57mm increase in track.
 This really improves handling, and although the SL can’t quite match a Porsche 911 on a twisty road, it isn’t a million miles off.